 The relative price of services rises with development.
-A standard interpretation of this fact is that cross-country productivity differences are larger in manufacturing than in services.
+A standard interpretation of this fact is that productivity differences across countries are larger in manufacturing than in services.
 The service sector comprises heterogeneous categories.
-We document that the behavior of relative prices is markedly different across two broad classifications of services: traditional services, such as health and education, feature a rising relative price with development and non-traditional services, such as communication and transportation, feature a falling relative price with income.
-Using a standard model of structural transformation with an input-output structure, we find that cross-country productivity differences are much larger in non-traditional services (a factor of 106.5-fold between rich and poor countries) than in manufacturing (24.5-fold).
-Moreover, this relative productivity difference is reduced by more than half when abstracting from intermediate inputs.
-Development requires an emphasis on solving the productivity problem in non-traditional services in poor countries.
+We document the behavior of relative prices and expenditure shares across two broad classifications of services: traditional services, such as health and education, featuring a rising relative price with development, and non-traditional services, such as communication and transportation, featuring a falling relative price.
+We find a strong reallocation of real expenditures from traditional to nontraditional services with development.
+Using a standard multi-sector model extended to incorporate an input-output structure, we show that cross-country productivity differences are much larger in non-traditional services (a factor of 106.5-fold between rich and poor countries) than in manufacturing (only 24.5-fold).
+Moreover, the productivity difference between non-traditional services and manufacturing is reduced by half when abstracting from intermediate inputs.
+Development requires solving the productivity problem in non-traditional services in poor countries.